-Residents are responsible for immediately cleaning up excess wate after showering/bathing.
+Residents are responsible for immediately cleaning up excess water after showering/bathing.
 Any damage caused by excess water will be charged back to the student.

-Residents must provide and use at all times their own shower curtain and bathmat.
+Residents must provide and use their own shower curtain and bathmat at all times.
+Unless in cases where the resident lives in The Balmoral Houses.